l2hyunwoo/metro/docs/bindings.md

 Unlike Dagger, empty multibindings in Metro are a compile error by default.
 Empty multibindings are allowed but must be opted into via `@Multibinds(allowEmpty = true)`.

-#### Implementation notes
+??? note "Implementation Notes"

     Metro takes inspiration from Guice in handling these in the binding graph.
 Since they cannot be added directly to the graph as-is (otherwise they would cause duplicate binding errors), a synthetic `@MultibindingElement` _qualifier_ annotation is generated for them at compile-time to disambiguate them.
 These are user-invisible but allows them to participate directly in graph validation like any other dependency.
 Metro then just adds these bindings as dependencies to `Binding.Multibinding` types.

 ## Optional Dependencies